-John R. Schimkaitis (age 53): Mr. Schimkaitis assumed the role of Chief Executive Officer on January 1, 1999.
-He has served as President since 1997.
-His present term will expire on May 15, 2001.
-Prior to his new post, Mr. Schimkaitis has also served as President and Chief Operating Officer, Executive Vice President and Chief Operating Officer, Senior Vice President and Chief Financial Officer, Vice President, Treasurer, Assistant Treasurer and Assistant Secretary of Chesapeake.
-He has been a director of Chesapeake since 1996.
+Ralph J. Adkins (age 59): Mr. Adkins is Chairman of the Board of Directors of Chesapeake.
+He has served as Chairman since 1997.
+Prior to January 1, 1999, Mr. Adkins served as Chief Executive Officer, a position he had held since 1990.
+During his tenure with Chesapeake Mr. Adkins has also served as President and Chief Executive Officer, President and Chief Operating Officer, Executive Vice President, Senior Vice President, Vice President and Treasurer of Chesapeake.
+He has been a director of Chesapeake since 1989.